Did you know that the bacteria in your body outnumber your body’s cells 10 to 1?

 Maintaining a healthy gut goes way beyond just taking a probiotic supplement.

-What you do from day to day is just as important.
+What you do from day to day is just as important, since all sorts of lifestyle factors have been shown to affect your gut bacteria.